 So, if you're charged with impersonating another person and you need a good criminal defense attorney you're going to want to find somebody that knows this area of the law, that has dealt with cases involving Penal Code §528.5 and obviously, knows how to get your version of events across to the prosecutor and the judge in order to either show that you're innocent of the crime or to mitigate the case down to some lesser offense or even get the case set up for a diversionary program so that your record can be protected.

-What are Some Defenses to Penal Code §528.5 -Impersonating Another Person Online With The Intent To Defraud?
+Defenses to Impersonating Another Person Online With The Intent To Defraud

 A lot of defenses relating to Penal Code §528.5 violations and doing something to impersonate another person online center around the facts of the case.
 Once we get the facts and circumstances, then we can really get down to the nitty-gritty as to whether or not you have a defense to this impersonation charge or whether it's something that needs to be resolved by way of a plea bargain.

 For more information on Online Impersonation To Harm Or Defraud, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (213) 374-3952 today.
+Get the information and legal answers you are seeking by calling (213) 542-0979today.